OVERVIEW OF THE SQUASH IN THE UNITED STATES

 - State of the art online software makes the game more accessible to players, spectators, and tournament directors.

-- A digital scoring app is used at all accredited tournaments to simply tournament management while also instantly broadcasting
+- A digital scoring app is used at all accredited tournaments to simply tournament management while also instantly broadcasting results worldwide.

 - Each match or tournament’s Live Scoreboard allows spectators to track matches in real time.

 - Monitor player results and see upcoming match times and locations with the Player Tracker.

 - Reservation System allows for club members to schedule courts with a single click.

 JUNIOR SQUASH RAPIDLY EXPANDING

 - Junior Participation has grown over 400% nationally since 2007 and this number continues to grow!